I can hardly believe it myself, but as of this month, I’ve been living in Central Oregon for one year!

 Bebe (who suffered from severe hip dysplasia) was euthanized at home in June 2017 after a well-fought battle with the disease.
+(I wrote more about the homemade diet we fed her in this post, which greatly improved her quality of life.)
 She was 14 years old.
 Up until the week before her death, she was full of spunk and was such a happy little pug.

 I know of no other dog that traveled and camped as much as she did (11 states in 5 months during the making of The New Camp Cookbook!) and brought so many smiles to people’s faces along the way as she co-navigated the road with Chinki by her side.

 Chinki passed away in her sleep in March 2018 at the ripe old age of 16.
 She had gotten to the point where she was primarily blind, lame in her hind legs, and anxious whenever we left her alone at home, so we brought her everywhere with us — including the days we went snowboarding.
 We’d make her comfortable in the car with portable heaters, pillows, and blankets, and check on her every hour to give cuddles and treats.

 She took her last breath in Will’s arms at Mount Bachelor on a beautiful spring day that was filled with good energy.
 After a long and amazing life, we have no doubt she’s romping happily with all of her departed sisters (including Gisele and Kimora) with a bottomless supply of pork shank bones at her disposal.

 Currently, we have no plans to bring another dog into our home, and probably won’t for a while.
 We miss the pugs dearly and feel so fortunate to have had them in our lives as long as we did.